 Happiness has many layers.
 It can come from success, from good news, from making exciting plans.

-I’m not really talking about that kind of happiness.
-I’m talking about happiness that comes from being content.
+I’m not really talking about this kind of happiness.
+I’m talking about happiness which comes from being content.

-“Resting without desires”.
-These are the words dictionary. com uses to describe content and these words are key.
+“Resting without desires“.
+These are the words dictionary. com uses to describe contentment and these words are key.

 When we focus on desires out of our reach it’s likely we’ll be feeling discontent.
 When we focus on things we can do and create desires and goals within our capability, we can feel content.
 We can even feel happiness begin to bubble from within.

 I’ve been really unwell with worsening disability over the past 24 months.
-I’ve been in and out of hospital and had three spinal surgeries, each three months apart.
-Multiple foot fractures and a seriously unstable lumbar spine, continuously cause worsening mobility issues.
-My fatigue has been out of control and I am also dealing with female baldness.
+I’ve been in and out of hospital, had three spinal surgeries, each three months apart, multiple foot fractures and a seriously unstable lumbar spine continuously causes worsening mobility issues.
+My fatigue has been out of control, I’m now anaemic and I’m dealing with female baldness.

 I’m not telling you this because I want you to feel sorry for me or to gain sympathy.
 Far from it.